swcarpentry/r-novice-gapminder/04-data-structures-part1.md

 ~~~

-Just like you might be familiar with from vectors elsewhere, a vector in R is essentially an ordered list of things, with the special condition that *everything in the vector must be the same basic data type*.
+A vector in R is essentially an ordered list of things, with the special condition that *everything in the vector must be the same basic data type*.
 If you don't choose the datatype, it'll default to `logical`; or, you can declare an empty vector of whatever type you like.

 ~~~{.r}